Parametric solutions of turbulent incompressible flows in OpenFOAM via the proper generalised decomposition: The Reynolds-averaged Navier-Stokes equations and the Spalart-Allmaras turbulence model

-where the velocity profile $\bUin$ is imposed on the inlet surface $\GammaI$, whereas it is customary to use homogeneous Dirichlet and Neumann boundary data to model no-slip and free-traction conditions, respectively, on fixed material walls $\GammaW$ and outlet surfaces $\GammaO$, respectively.

-In Equation~\eqref{eq:RANS}, $\Insd$ denotes the $d {\times} d$ identity matrix, $\nu$ represents the physical viscosity of the fluid, whereas the turbulent viscosity $\nu_t$ has been introduced in the momentum equation to model the perturbations to the mean flow due to turbulence.
-The one-equation SA turbulence model, derived by means of dimensional analysis and empirical observations~\cite{SpalartAllmaras-92}, introduces the relationship
+where $\Insd$ denotes the $d {\times} d$ identity matrix, $\nu$ represents the physical viscosity of the fluid and $\nu_t$ is the turbulent viscosity introduced in the momentum equation to model the perturbations to the mean flow due to turbulence.
+The boundary conditions for the flow equations~\eqref{eq:RANS} impose the velocity profile $\bUin$ on the inlet surface $\GammaI$, no-slip Dirichlet data on fixed material walls $\GammaW$ and homogeneous Neumann data on the outlet surface $\GammaO$.